 No. 16 Memphis beats Little Rock 68-58 as Wiseman watches

-No. 16 Memphis beats Little Rock 68-58 as Wiseman watchesMemphis' Boogie Ellis (5) is defended by Little Rock's Ben Coupet Jr. (0) during the second half of an NCAA college basketball game Wednesday, Nov.
-20, 2019, in Memphis, Tenn.
-(AP Photo/Karen Pulfer Focht)
+There was another culprit for the No. 16 Tigers’ poor early play — a lack of respect for Arkansas-Little Rock — before Memphis escaped with a 68-58 win.

-MEMPHIS, Tenn.
-(AP) -- Precious Achiuwa had 16 points and 12 rebounds, and No. 16 Memphis beat Arkansas-Little Rock 68-58 Wednesday night after star freshman James Wiseman was cleared by the NCAA to return to the court Jan.
-12.
+Precious Achiuwa had 16 points and 12 rebounds, and DJ Jeffries added 15 points — all in the first half — providing a spark for the lackadaisical Tigers (4-1).

-The game was played only hours after the NCAA ruled Wiseman, the Tigers 7-foot-1 center and last season's top recruit, ineligible for the next 11 games for receiving impermissible benefits from Memphis coach Penny Hardaway.
-Wiseman's family received $11,500 from Hardaway to help with moving expenses from Nashville to Memphis two years ago, before Hardaway became the Tigers' coach.
-Wiseman played for East High, where Hardaway coached.
+The game was played only hours after the NCAA ruled Wiseman, the Tigers 7-foot-1 freshman and last season’s top recruit, ineligible for the next 11 games — he’d already sat out one — for receiving impermissible benefits from Memphis coach Penny Hardaway.
+Hardaway provide the family with $11,500 to help with moving expenses from Nashville to Memphis two years ago, before Hardaway became the Tigers’ coach.
+After moving to Memphis, Wiseman played for East High, where Hardaway coached.

 The NCAA considered Hardaway a university booster because he donated $1 million to the university in 2008.